Sign up now!

-You need to make sure that you place the bet at odds of -115 or higher (meaning -120 or -150 won’t qualify), and any refund, should you lose the bet, will hit your account within 72 hours.
+Any refund, should you lose the bet, will hit your account within 72 hours.
 The minimum stake to trigger this offer is $10, and any bet that is “cashed out” (prior to resolving on its own) will count as a win, so you won’t be eligible for the risk-free rebate.

 Unibet, like all online sportsbooks, requires its users to be aged 21 or over to register an account and place a bet.
 This is something that it verifies with your Social Security Number when you register your account, so bear this in mind.

 Only players located in New Jersey are eligible to place a bet.
 However, you’re able to register an account with Unibet from anywhere in the U.S., with the limitation being you must be located in New Jersey to place a wager.
 New Jersey has seen quite lot of New Yorkers coming into the state to wager.

 In terms of betting options, you get the standard package that most of these sportsbooks are offering these days.
 This includes around 15 sports in total, and each comes with a good range of betting options within these sports.

 We liked that it includes a vast number of their betting options to bet in play (also known as live betting).
 In fact, this is one of the most exciting parts of the entire sportsbook.
 It does this as well as anyone, and it’s an area that is ticking around the clock thanks to their diverse sports coverage.

 The interface is relatively simple: this has been a trait of Unibet’s for years.
 We won’t go as far as saying that it’s no-frills, but their sites are definitely a little more minimalistic than most.